|Home||Natural Family Living||Big Life Issues||Animal-

 The distinction between antisocial and asocial violence is not well understood.
-TFT have an excellent article: Social Confrontation vs Asocial Violence Part 1, Part 2 and Part 3.
+TFT have an excellent article: Social Confrontation vs Asocial Violence Part 1, Part 2 and Part 3 (also see here).
 Social confrontation is avoidable - it can be solved using social skills.
 Asocial violence is lethal, unaffected by social skills, and requires decisive action.
 However, people tend to solve it the wrong way around and use violence in antisocial scenarios, and try and talk their way out of asocial situations.

 Predicting human violence is a valuable skill in avoiding both antisocial and asocial violence.
 This is about listening to and enhancing our innate and ancient intuition.

 Summing up, suggested for humanity - to understand and handle violence - is a multiple approach:-